akashchaute-21/Quadrotor-Trajectory-Follower/README.md

 ### Sine Trajectory:
 ![2DQuadrotor_sine](https://user-images.githubusercontent.com/75427257/136997602-b9563d10-f3b9-4c31-aef5-663da96fcec2.gif)

-The tuning of the quadrotor is a major task.
-Here Trial and error method is used to find the gains. <br />
+The tuning of the gains for quadrotor trajectory is a major task.
+Here, Trial and error method is used to find the gains. <br />
 In this method a certain minimum value to each of the gains is given and increased upto desired state.<br /> Inorder to tune this, we solved a PID tuning assignment.
 A detailed report of which can be found on : https://hackmd.io/@akash2002/SyV5gKbBF.